Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Methods

-Given the diverse recording conditions and labelling formats across data from different deployments, a necessary first step was standardising both recordings and labels.
-A uniform labelling format was established, which entailed dividing recordings into 4-minute segments that were then labelled either as positive (containing sperm whale clicks) or negative (not containing sperm whale clicks), derived from the original annotations.
-The 4-minute length was chosen due to it being the finest common resolution available across all sources.
-Additional information, such as the presence of other sound sources like ships and other vocalising animals, was retained when available.
-These annotations were solely kept as references to ensure a diverse range of noise sources in the final dataset but were not utilized as labels for training.
+Given the diverse recording conditions and labelling formats across data from different sources, a necessary first step was standardising both recordings and labels.
+A uniform labelling format was established, which entailed dividing all recordings into 4-minute segments that were then labelled either as either containing or not containing sperm whale echolocation click trains, derived from the original annotations.
+The 4-minute length was chosen as it was the finest common resolution across all sources.
+Additional anthropogenic and environmental information, such as the presence of other sounds like ships and other vocalising animals, was retained when available, although these annotations were solely kept as references to ensure a diverse range of anthropogenic and environmental noise sources in the final dataset but were not used as labels for training.

-Imprecisely labelled files (those labelled as containing click trains from unknown animals or unknown odontocetes) were excluded from the training set, as were files labelled as containing single sperm whale clicks but not click trains, due to the variability in this category between expert analysts \citep{garrobe_testing_2024}.
-The final dataset comprised all available positive files along with a randomly chosen set of negative files, including files labelled as containing other sources of impulsive noise and those without any marked sources, ensuring a 50/50 split between positive and negative files.
+Imprecisely labelled files were retained as examples of sperm whale absence only when species identification could definitively exclude sperm whales (e.g., files labelled as containing delphinids without any further species information).
+In contrast, files with annotations that did not definitely rule out sperm whales (e.g., files labelled as containing unknown odontocete click trains) were excluded due to ambiguity.
+Files labelled as containing single sperm whale clicks but not click trains were also removed, due to variability in this category between expert analysts \citep{garrobefonollosaComparingNeuralNetworks2024}.
+The final dataset comprised all available files containing sperm whale echolocation click trains, along with a randomly chosen set of files without them, ensuring a 50/50 split between presence and absence files.We chose to enforce a balanced split because the natural density of recordings with sperm whale click presence varies substantially between sources.
+Retaining original proportions would have made it difficult to obtain consistent comparisons across sources, so a uniform balance provided a clear benchmark.
+Absence files included a mix of files labelled as containing other impulsive noise sources, as well as some with no annotated instances.

+In addition to the dataset of 4-minute segments, a dataset comprising 30-second sound files was constructed, using data from the AS and MED sources where annotations were available at a single click level (Table \ref{tab:sources}). .
+This 30-second dataset, when paired with the 4-minute one, allowed us to examine the trade-off between longer segments that provide greater temporal context and shorter segments that enable higher resolution feature extraction.